Somatoparaphrenia

+History

+Cases of somatoparaphrenia had been described since the end of the nineteenth century, but it wasn't until 1942 that Gerstman introduced the term somatoparaphrenic symptoms, defined as illusions or distortions concerning the perception of the affected limb or side of the body, which is believed or experienced as absent.
+The term was coined from the Greek: παρά, para + φρεν, phren, meaning "against the mind" and σώμα, soma (stem somat–) referring to the "body"; therefore, somatoparaphrenia is defined as a bodily delusion.

+The main manifestation of somatoparaphrenia is the feeling of disownership of the contralesional body; the belief that contralesional body parts do not belong to them but to another person.
+Reinstatement of ownership by third-person perspective does not permanently abolish somatoparaphrenia suggesting that the subjective sense of body ownership remains dominated by an impaired first-person representation of the body that cannot be updated.

 Causes

 It has been suggested that damage to the posterior cerebral regions (temporoparietal junction) of the cortex may play a significant role in the development of somatoparaphrenia.
 However, more recent studies have shown that damage to deep cortical regions such as the posterior insula and subcortical structures such as the basal ganglia, the thalamus and the white matter connecting the thalamus to the cortex may also play a significant role in the development of somatoparaphrenia.
 It has also been suggested that involvement of deep cortical and subcortical grey structures of the temporal lobe may contribute to reduce the sense of familiarity experienced by somatoparaphrenic patients for their paralyzed limb.

-Diagnosis

 Treatment

 One form of treatment that has produced a more integrated body awareness is mirror therapy, in which the individual who denies that the affected limb belongs to their body looks into a mirror at the limb.
 Patients looking into the mirror state that the limb does belong to them; however body ownership of the limb does not remain after the mirror is taken away.